adil3811k/To_do_Firebase/readme.md

 1. user can singin and login with same email and pass word
 2. user can add tast tital and discrptio
 3. user can delete task from real time data base
+4. user can login out when user press logout button on main Activity
+5. when user login ones he direcly go to main activity

 Note:- you can download .aap  or apk on releas part of this repository